 Explicit creation of OpenGL contexts of version 3.0 and above on Windows and X11, including profiles and flags, is supported by GLFW 2.7 and later.

-The first version of to support creation of OpenGL 3.2 contexts on OS X Lion was GLFW 2.7.2.
+The first version to support creation of OpenGL 3.2 contexts on OS X Lion and later was GLFW 2.7.2.

 In short, because it more closely matches the way most platforms describe OpenGL-capable pixel formats, which in the past actually mattered.